Our Farm Gate Coffee program aims to pay farmers a fair price for coffee in a direct way.

 Raking natural coffee at the Guji Highland processing facility in Shakiso

-We guarantee that Farm Gate prices are 50% over Fair Trade (“FT”) pricing, but often they are 100%+ more that FT minimums.
+We guarantee that Farm Gate prices are at least 50% over Fair Trade (“FT”) pricing, but often they are 100%+ more that FT minimums.
 We support FT, and continue to offer FT lots.
 Fair Trade is a co-op certification – that is, it does not allow certification for small independent farms – it is for co-ops only.
 We do support coffee co-ops, but they are often not what consumers might think.
 There are many excellent co-ops, and many that are large, powerful, corrupt, and mired in bureaucracy.

 We sometimes buy from farmer’s cooperatives and associations, and are selective with whom we work with ensuring that the premiums we pay go to the farmers.
 You might be surprised to know that this often isn’t the case.
 Fair Trade may certify that the co-operative received a FT price, but it does not guarantee the men and women who produce your coffee reaped those benefits.
 Also, Fair Trade isn’t based on the quality of the product, so in many ways it has a commodity mindset at its core, that coffee is coffee, just like corn is corn.